It’s been a dreamy start to the UVic Vikes basketball careers for Cordova Bay’s Marissa Dheensaw and Oak Bay’s Morgan Roskelley.

 And now they’re teammates at UVic, second-year players making regular contributions who are about to host the U Sports Women's Basketball Final 8, March 9 to 12 at CARSA.

 Despite being eliminated from the Canada West playoffs by the Winnipeg Wesmen on Feb.
-25, the Vikes are taking their host berth in the nationals seriously, Roskelley said.
+25, the Vikes are confident in taking their host berth in the nationals seriously, Roskelley said.

 “We don’t want to be that team that just shows up and loses their first game because we didn’t qualify, we want to be a contender to go all the way.”